ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/security_labels/retrieve.rst

     GET /v2/securityLabels/TLP:Amber/groups/incidents

-We can also drill down even further by adding the ID of an associated Group to the end of the query such as:
+You can delve further by adding the ID of an associated Group to the end of the query:

 .. code::